emillindblad/Kandidatarbete-DATX11-DIT561/Challenges/forensics/QRCode/writeup.md

 ## Solving the challenge

-To solve the challenge no programming script is needed and instead can be manually solved using different programs or Unix commands.
+To solve the challenge no programming script is needed and instead it can be manually solved using different programs or Unix commands.

 ### Initial observations
 Upon first glance the challenge consists of a seriers of QR code frames appearing one after the other.
 The first step is to find a way to extract the different frames to then assemble into whole QR codes.